test-automation-in-practice/dd-spring-amqp/documentation/production.md

 CachingConnectionFactory cachingConnectionFactory = new CachingConnectionFactory(rabbitConnectionFactoryBean.getRabbitConnectionFactory());
 ```

+### TLS configuration in RabbitMQ Cluster

+[Here](https://rabbitmq.com/clustering-ssl.html) is a page how on a cluster should be configured with a TLC communication.

 ## Credentials adjustments

 The user **guest** can only access from the local host and it is used for demonstration purposes
 [Here](https://www.rabbitmq.com/access-control.html
 ) is described how new RabbitMQ users can be created and used.
-In Spring AMQP the user and password are set on the connection factory with setter methods.
+In Spring AMQP the user and password are set on the "connection factory" with setter methods.